College of Physicians and Surgeons of Ontario: Board of Directors

+(c) three persons selected, in accordance with a by-law made under section 12.1, from among members who are members of a faculty of medicine of a university in Ontario.

+The College President is elected from and by the Board and serves a one-year term.

-Council members sit on one or more committees of the College.
+Board members sit on one or more committees of the college.
 Each committee has specific functions, most of which are governed by provincial legislation.

-General Council meetings are held four times a year, at which time the activities of the College are reviewed and matters of general policy are debated and voted on.

-Meetings of Council are open to the public and are held in the 3rd floor Council Chamber at 80 College Street, Toronto, Ontario.
+Board meetings are held four times a year, at which time the activities of the college are reviewed and matters of general policy are debated and voted on.
+Meetings of the Board are no longer open to the public in person but are live streamed on YouTube and may be observed by the public virtually.

-The council for 2022 is made up of:

-Elected Professional Members
+The current composition of the Board of Directors is published on the CPSO website.

 Complaints process

-The complaints process regarding physicians begins with a phone call to the Public Advisory Department at 416-967-2603 or 1-800-268-7096, extension 603.
-A College staff member in the Investigations and Resolutions Department experienced in health care will help the caller.
-Staff may be able to answer questions about care, clarify which questions to take back to one's doctor, and/or answer questions about how the health care system works.
-The caller's medical records may be reviewed and a discussion with the doctor in question will be scheduled.
-Staff will ask the doctor for a response.

-College staff may also arrange to meet with the individual who initiates the complaints process, and possibly with this individual and the doctor(s) – perhaps even hospital administrators – to communicate and clarify issues.
-This gives the individual who initiates the complaints process the opportunity to tell the doctor and others about any concerns.

-This process provides a forum for individuals to have their concerns heard and acknowledged by the doctor and/or hospital representatives, and is done only with both the patient and the doctor's agreement.
-Occasionally, an improvement to the way in which health care is delivered has come about as a result of these discussions.
+A complaint to the CPSO about a physician may be initiated online or by telephone.
+Details are published on the CPSO "Complaints and Concerns" page.
+Before calling the CPSO to file a complaint, the CPSO encourages patients to try to resolve the issue with their physician first, where appropriate.

 COVID-19

 On March 24, 2020, the CPSO Executive Council met to discuss the potential impact of the COVID-19 pandemic on Council business.
-The Council declared an emergency under CPSO’s Declared Emergency ByLaw and directed to extend the Council Elections for Districts 5 and 10 which were originally scheduled to be held on June 9, 2020.
+The Council declared an emergency under CPSO's Declared Emergency ByLaw and directed to extend the Council Elections for Districts 5 and 10 which were originally scheduled to be held on June 9, 2020.
 By May 2020, the CPSO noted they were anticipating a high volume of complaints against senior public health officials, and many related to public health measures and delays in cancer surgeries, mammograms and the like.

 On April 30, 2021, the CPSO released a statement on “Public Health Misinformation” accusing Ontario doctors of “using social media to spread blatant misinformation and undermine public health measures.”
 In response, a group of Canadian physicians released a declaration titled the “Declaration of Canadian Physicians for Science and Truth”.
 They described the CPSO's statement as “unethical, anti-science and deeply disturbing.”
 As of August 25, 2022, there were 718 signatory physicians and 20,171 on behalf of concerned citizens.

 The CPSO strongly encourages all eligible Ontarians to receive a COVID-19 vaccine or booster shot(s).

+The CPSO followed up its “Public Health Misinformation” statement by starting disciplinary action against a number of physicians.
+As of 16 January 2024, 21 physicians have been disciplined, with sanctions including suspension or revocation of registration, undertaking with restrictions or “never reapply” undertaking.
+See chart for further details.
+6 cases are still pending final resolution.